-The nodes within the local area network dynamically exchange layer specific information and share their resources with other nodes.
+The nodes within the local area network dynamically resources with other nodes.
 Each node is able to access and use the communication infrastructure of each other node.
 The device would be capable of switching between layers as the layers are inoperable and/or become available without any user interaction required.

-spects of the invention.
+FIG. 1 is a schematic diagram of an electronic device 100 which is already equipped with multiple communication layers.
+The diagram shows the implementation of various aspects of the invention.
 The electronic device is connected to a point-to-point network 104 via its primary communication layer 101.
-The "communication layer" is used for simplification and represents a unit including information for local available communication methods such as network adapter, network client, network service, network transport and, if applicable, shareable hardware devices, a routing table, and
+The "communication layer" is used for simplification and represents a unit including information for local available communication methods such as network adapter, network client, network service, network transport and, if applicable, shareable hardware devices, a routing table, and one or more logon profiles for service providers.

 The electronic device 100 can access public communication infrastructure or other networks by connecting to the node 105 of the point-to-point network.
 This node usually processes authentication, identification, localization, encryption or data service information, and, after successful authentication of the electronic device acts as a router.
-This configuration can be found in most common electronic devices that are used for communication purposes.
+This 10 configuration can be found in most common electronic devices that are used for communication purposes.
 In case of an analog telephone the primary communication layer does not send or receive authentication information.
-It simply identifies it's network by a cable.
-This cable leads to a regional switching unit that performs the requested routing tasks.
+It simply identifies its network by a cable.
+This cable leads to a 15 regional switching unit that performs the requested routing tasks.

 In case of an ISDN telephone the electronic device is equipped with an additional piece of hardware that is supplied by the service provider and which performs authentication and identification.
-If the device is a cell phone, after powering on the device, the primary communication layer searches for available nodes in the vicinity, presents them to the user, and, after selection of one node, exchanges authentication information with this node, and, if successful, allows routing to other devices.
+If the device is a cell phone, after powering on the device, the primary communication layer searches for available nodes in the vicinity, presents them to the user, and, after selection of one node, exchanges authentication information with this node, and, if successful, 25 allows routing to other devices.
 Personal computers are usually connected to a cable which may already be part of a network.

 Access to public communication infrastructure or other network nodes from the personal computer requires successful authentication with a special node defined by the service provider.
 In operation, a device first connects to one node in the form of a point-to-point communication.
-The node then 5 provides routing capabilities for the device.
+The node then provides routing capabilities for the device.
 If this initial connection cannot be established, access to public communication infrastructure or other network nodes is impossible.
 The usage of additional communication layers overcomes this limitation.
 A secondary communication layer 102 connects to a device 107 in the vicinity.
 The connection 106 can either be made by wire or wirelessly.

 The device 107 already has an established connection 108 to a node 109 that allows routing to public communication infrastructure.
-As the device 107 is already setup to allow 15 routing between it's communication layers, the device 100 is able to access public communication infrastructure via the node 109 that is used by the device 107 to access public communication infrastructure.
+As the device 107 is already setup to allow routing between it's communication layers, the device 100 is able to access public communication infrastructure via the 45 node 109 that is used by the device 107 to access public communication infrastructure.

-Routing between communication layers also allows access 20 of the public communication infrastructure by usage of more than one hop.
-Communication layer 103 may have a connection 110 to device 111.
+Routing between communication layers also allows access of the public communication infrastructure by usage of more than one hop.
+Communication layer 103 may have 50 a connection 110 to device 111.
 Unfortunately, this device does not have access to a router 115, but allows local routing between it's own communication layers.
-As device 111 already has an 25 established connection 112 to device 113, and device 113 also allows local routing, all three devices are able to access the public communication infrastructure made available by the node 115.
+As device 111 already has an established connection 112 to device 113, and device 113 also allows local routing, all three devices are 55 able to access the public communication infrastructure made available by the node 115.